tmlye/dotfiles/README.md

 ## Credit

-Credit for the colors and parts of the zsh theme goes to [crshd](https://github.com/crshd).
+Credit for the terminal colors and parts of the zsh theme goes to [crshd](https://github.com/crshd).
+The Nvim setup is based on [ThePrimeagen](https://github.com/ThePrimeagen/init.lua)'s.
 Some of the remaining dotfiles are based on other people's work as well, but modified beyond recognition.
-This repo is heavily inspired by [holman's dotfiles](https://github.com/holman/dotfiles).